MPS in Management Application Guide

 - “Unofficial” transcripts may be submitted with your application; however, should you be admitted into the MPS in Management program, we will request an official copy for verification prior to approving your enrollment.

 GMAT/GRE Score Report*

-*PLEASE NOTE: The MPS in Management program has made submitting the GMAT/GRE optional for the spring and fall 2022 admission cycle.
+*PLEASE NOTE: The MPS in Management program has made submitting the GMAT/GRE optional for the fall 2023 admission cycle.
 When considering whether or not to submit the GMAT/GRE, please consider the following:

 - Compelling applicants to the MPS program will demonstrate strong quantitative skills and English language proficiency.